 Plus, a lot of these groups have weekly promo threads where freelancers can post their services allowing you to contact them directly through freelancing websites.
 That’s not to say those websites don’t have their benefits, but we will get to that later.

-LinkedIn is by default the professionals social network, making it great place to get those freelance referrals from everyone in your work circle.
-Other ways to use the group is to search by professions, connect to professional acquaintances and use your connections to get some recommendations.
+LinkedIn is by default the professionals’ social network, making it a great place to get those freelance referrals from everyone in your work circle.
+Other ways to use the group is to search by professions, connect to professional acquaintances, and use your connections to get some recommendations.

 3. Finding Freelancers Through Websites